ckormanyos/real-time-cpp/examples/chapter02_02/readme.md

 Building the example can be done with command batch or shell script.
 There is also CMake support.

-The build executes several actions and to study this build is a great way to gain introductory skills in manually calling embedded tools and making more complicated builds on your own in the future.
+The build executes several straightforward actions in a very clear sequence of steps.
+In fact, to study this build is a great way to gain introductory skills in manually calling embedded tools and making more complicated builds on your own in the future.